rahulseetharaman/rahulseetharaman.github.io/content/notes/favorite-quotes.md

 > When you feel you hate the world, eat.
 When you feel the world hates you, sleep.
 When you feel you hate yourself, shower.

 > Solitude is strength; to depend on the presence of the crowd is weakness.
 The man who needs a mob to nerve him is much more alone than he imagines.

+> Well done is better than well said.

+> Take the attitude of a student, never be too big to ask questions, never know too much to learn something new.